DecisionsDev/odm-docker-kubernetes/eks/README.md

 The AWS Load Balancer Controller creates Application Load Balancers (ALBs) and the necessary supporting AWS resources whenever a Kubernetes Ingress resource is created on the cluster with the `kubernetes.io/ingress.class: alb` annotation.

+> NOTE: If you prefer to use the NGINX Ingress Controller instead of the AWS Load Balancer Controller, have a look at [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Amazon EKS](Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Amazon EK)

 ### 2. Prepare your environment for the ODM installation (25 min)

 To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry (option A) or you can download the ODM on Kubernetes package (.tgz file) from Passport Advantage® (PPA) and then push the contained images to the EKS Container Registry (ECR) (option B).